IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Introduction

+To this end, we propose \textbf{importance weighted group accuracy estimation (IW-GAE)} that aims to find importance weights (IWs) that induce an accurate group accuracy estimator under the distribution shifts.
+Specifically, we define two estimators for the group accuracy in the source domain (MC-based and IW-based estimators in Figure \ref{fig:figure1a}), where only one of them depends on the IW.
+Then, we formulate a novel optimization problem for finding the IW that makes the two estimators close to each other (reducing opt error in Figure \ref{fig:figure1a}).
+Through theoretical analyses and several experiments, we show that the optimization process results in an accurate group accuracy estimator for the target domain (small quantity of interest in Figure \ref{fig:figure1a}), improving model calibration and model selection performances.

-Our contributions can be summarized as follows: 1) We propose a novel optimization problem for IW estimation that can directly reduce an error of the quantity of interests in UDA with a theoretical analysis; 2) We show when and why considering group accuracy, instead of the accuracy for individual samples, is statistically favorable based on the bias-variance decomposition of the group accuracy estimation error, which can simultaneously benefit model calibration and model selection; 3) On average, IW-GAE improves state-of-the-art by 26\% in the model calibration task and 14\% in the model selection task.
+Our contributions can be summarized as follows: 1) We show when and why considering group accuracy, instead of the accuracy for individual samples, is statistically favorable, which can simultaneously benefit model calibration and model selection with attractive properties; 2) We propose a novel optimization problem for IW estimation that directly reduces group accuracy estimation error in UDA with theoretical analyses; 3) On average, IW-GAE improves state-of-the-art performances by 22\% in the model calibration task and 14\% in the model selection task.